MariamHeshamm/Internet-Router-Rental-System/README.md

 Foreigners, where resident customers are granted 25% discount on renting fees.

 Customers can do the following functionalities:
-6. Rent a router.
-7. Cancel a rent (accepted only before the start date at least by 2 days).
-8. Extend renting duration.
+Rent a router, Cancel a rent (accepted only before the start date at least by 2 days) and Extend renting duration.